shopware/docs/products/digital-sales-rooms/installation.md

 ### Configure the plugin

-Once the plugin is installed, the services are up and running and have all the required credentials, then the next thing to do is to configure the Digital Sales Rooms plugin itself.
+Once the plugin is installed, the services are up and running and have all the required credentials.
+Then, the next thing to do is configure the Digital Sales Rooms plugin itself.

 To do so,